LangDriveCTRL: Natural Language Controllable Driving Scene Editing with Multi-modal Agents: Experiments

-We use the front camera of each scene for experiments.
+We use the front camera of scenes for experiments.
 The input videos are 8 seconds long with an FPS of 10.
 For the LLM model, we use GPT-4 \cite{achiam2023gpt}, and for the VLM model, we use GPT-4o \cite{hurst2024gpt}.
-For the behavior review agent, we set the maximum iteration number for the feedback loop as 5.
-For the video diffusion tool, we adopt CogVideoX~\cite{yang2024cogvideox} as the backbone and initialize the model with pretrained weights from TrajectoryCrafter~\cite{yu2025trajectorycrafter}.
+For the behavior and video reviewer agents, we set the maximum iteration number for the feedback loop as 5.
+For the video diffusion tool, we adopt CogVideoX~\cite{yang2024cogvideox} as the backbone and initialize the model with pretrained weights fromTrajectoryCrafter~\cite{yu2025trajectorycrafter}.
 We further fine-tune it in two stages: 1) 40k iterations on 33-frame short videos, followed by 2) 20k iterations on 81-frame long videos.
-Both stages are trained with a batch size of 4 on a 4$\times$H100 GPU workstation, each requiring approximately two days.
+Both stages are trained with a batch size of 4 on a 4$\times$H100 GPU workstation, for 48 hours each.